sap-tutorials/Tutorials/tutorials/gcp-hxe-evt-bq-3/gcp-hxe-evt-bq-3.md

 ---
-title: Run a predictive algorithm and connect to the plain schema
+title: Create a predictive model
-description: Copy the data form a remote source and train the ARIMA model to create rpedictions based on the data in Google BigQuery
+description: Copy the data form a remote source and train the ARIMA model to create predictions based on the data in Google BigQuery.
 auto_validation: true
 primary_tag: products>sap-hana
 tags: [  tutorial>beginner, products>sap-hana, products>sap-hana\,-express-edition, products>sap-web-ide ]